 Chashu (チャーシュー or 焼豚) is a Japanese dish made by braising fatty pork belly in a soy-based sauce.
 It is commonly served on top of a bowl of hot ramen or rice (chashu don), and its slow cooking process results in an incredibly tender, melt-in-mouth texture.

-Although chashu originated from the Cantonese “Char Siu”, the Japanese version differs in both cooking method and flavor.
+Although chashu originated from the Cantonese “Char Siu,” the Japanese version differs in both cooking method and flavor.
 Firstly, Japanese chashu is braised or simmered rather than barbecued or roasted.
-Additionally, Japanese chashu is glazed with leftover broth to create a teriyaki-like effect, while Cantonese char siu has more of a barbecue flavor.
+Japanese chashu is glazed with leftover broth to create a teriyaki-like effect, while Cantonese char siu has more of a barbecue flavor.

 When making Japanese Chashu, the most common meat to use is pork belly.
-However, it can also be made with pork loin or shoulder or even chicken for a variation called tori chashu.
+However, it can also be made with pork loin or shoulder, or even chicken for a variation called tori chashu.

-Ingredients and Substitution Ideas
+Ingredients & Substitution Ideas

 - Pork belly block – While other pork parts can be used, chashu for ramen is predominantly made with pork belly blocks.